Fronius Reserva is Now CEC-Approved & Available in Australia Order Now

 Terracotta solar installation rooftop

-What’s the best Roof Type Material for Solar Installations?
+What's the Best Roof Type Material for Solar Installations?

 Metal roofing like corrugated and Colorbond steel are typically preferred by solar installers as they offer higher durability, panel mounting, and minimised penetration which can be a more cost-effective solar installation as opposed to tiled roofs.
+Tin roof solar installation is generally simpler and more affordable, making it an excellent choice for homeowners considering solar

-How Partial House Shading Can Affect Solar
+How Partial Roof Shading Affects Solar Production

-If the shade appears during an extended period, particularly throughout the middle of the day, it can dramatically reduce your system’s performance, even if it’s partial shade.
+If the shade appears during an extended period, particularly throughout the middle of the day, it can dramatically reduce your system's performance, even if it's partial shade.
+Solar panel efficiency drops significantly when shaded, affecting your overall solar ROI.

-Analysing where shadows cast with the sun’s movements can help identify any obstructions that can or will affect your solar energy production.
+Analysing where shadows cast with the sun's movements can help identify any obstructions that can or will affect your solar energy production.
 Less intrusive obstructions like TV aerials are usually alright, depending on the duration.
+A professional solar site assessment can accurately determine shading impacts on your potential solar system.

 Sun pathway Newcastle